Features of the fourth edition include:

 Where has the book been adopted?

-Internet Law: Cases and Problems has been used or is scheduled to be used in courses at:
+Internet Law: Cases and Problems has been used in courses at:

 I’m a law student and my professor isn’t assigning Internet Law: Cases and Problems.
 What should I do?